 However, data alone isn’t enough.
 There’s no exact science to understanding people and what drives their behaviors; people aren’t predictable, controllable or susceptible to mathematical analysis and ration.
 So if researchers really want to start understanding why people behave the way they do, we need to abandon the worship of rationalism and start looking at the people behind the data.
 Basically, in order to unlock real, actionable insights, we need to start looking for the story behind the statistics.

 In this data-heavy age, it’s easy to think that the world revolves around numbers.
 But actually, it’s all about insight.
 Information (or data) is merely the fuel that drives the insight engine – and in order to access deep insights, the market research industry needs to make meaning the driving force behind brand and business development.
 Basically, in order to drive real change, we need to start telling stories and find the meaning behind the data once more.

 The problem is that market researchers are still nervous about losing their data duvet and going beyond data to make decisions.
-However the fact is when it comes to communication, nothing beats truth, especially when it comes from a genuine, human source - and it is this level of in-depth insight that can allow researchers to unlock and share powerful customer stories that have real impact.
+However, the fact is when it comes to communication, nothing beats truth, especially when it comes from a genuine, human source – and it is this level of in-depth insight that can allow researchers to unlock and share powerful customer stories that have a real impact.

 The importance of storytelling in market research